 Although traditional 254nm UV light is harmful, the specific light wavelength of 222nm is considered safe for both people and animals.
 It can reduce the coronavirus up to 99.9% and this has been validated by multiple scientists.
 URBAN SUN acts as an additional layer of protection next to current government regulations.
-URBAN SUN on world tour was an opportunity to engage in new collaborations.
+URBAN SUN is currently on a world tour as an opportunity to engage in new collaborations, including The Solar Biennale in Rotterdam, the Netherlands.

 Studio Roosegaarde has been researching the power of light for many years and started the self-commissioned URBAN SUN in 2019.
 The development became more urgent due to the pandemic.
 URBAN SUN combines design and science, and can now be exhibited in any type of public space to create better and safer spaces to meet.